gagan-malik/purity-design-system/GITHUB_PAGES_QUICK_START.md

 ### Step 3: Add Token as Secret

-1. In your `presto-design-system` repository
+1. In your `gagan-malik/purity-design-system` repository
 2. Go to **Settings** → **Secrets and variables** → **Actions**
 3. Click **New repository secret**
 4. Name: `GH_PAGES_TOKEN`